djevans071/Rebalancing-Citibike/README.md

 ## Data
 ![](images/slide04.png)

-I used data from three sources to make my predictions: trips, where each row tells you where, when, and for how long a rider checked out a bike for a single trip, bike availability, with each row telling you many bikes and docks are available for a given station at a given time, and hourly weather data (specifically temperature and precipitation) over the last two years.
+I used data from three sources to make my predictions: trips, where each row describes where, when, and for how long a rider checked out a bike for a single trip, bike availability, each row describing how many bikes and docks are available for a given station at a given time, and hourly weather data (specifically temperature and precipitation) over the last two years.
 All routines for data cleaning and munging are found in `cleanup.py`, `concat_data.py`, `workflow/data.py`, and `workflow/features.py`.
 Schemas for SQL tables are found in `schema.sql`.

 ## General Weekday Pattern
 ![](images/slide05.png)